Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models

 Therefore an important question with any ekpyrotic mechanism is its duration and strength and whether it can result in isotropization for arbitrary initial conditions, especially if the anisotropies are large.
-An example of this occurs in bouncing models in LQC where ekpyrotic potentials have been considered in both isotropic and anisotropic models showing that a non-singular evolution is possible, but a recent study for isotropic model showed that the phase of ekpyrosis though generic, is rather small in duration and weak in amplitude \cite{Li:2020pww}.
-Answering the above question on the duration and strength of ekpyrosis is also important to construct viable models of the early universe where curvature perturbations start in the contracting branch before the bounce, such as in the matter-bounce alternative to inflation \cite{Finelli:2001sr,Brandenberger:2009yt,Cai:2011tc,Li:2020pww}.
+An example of this occurs in bouncing models in LQC where ekpyrotic potentials have been considered in both isotropic and anisotropic models showing that a non-singular evolution is possible.
+Answering the above question on the duration and strength of ekpyrosis is important to construct viable models of the early universe where curvature perturbations start in the contracting branch before the bounce, such as in the matter-bounce alternative to inflation \cite{Finelli:2001sr,Brandenberger:2009yt,Cai:2011tc,Li:2020pww}.